attdevsupport/att-html5-sdk/sdk/doc_src/guides/client_kitchen_sink_tests/README.md

 If successful, you will see the JSON data for the sent MMS, otherwise you will see an error message.

-Next, check the status of your MMS message by selecting the "MMS Status" button:
+Next, check the status of your MMS message by selecting the "MMS Status" button on the MMS screen.
+You will see the current status of the MMS message in JSON format.

 ![mms Status](resources/images/test-screenshots/mms-status.png)

-You will see the current status of the MMS message in JSON format.

 Test Payment
 ---

 From the API list select the Payment link.

-You should now see the following Payments screen.
+You should see the following Payment screen.

 ![Home](resources/images/test-screenshots/payment-home.png)

-Select "Charge User (singlePay)"
+Select "Charge User (Single Pay)"

 The Consent Request screen that advises you of a charge should appear after a few seconds.